HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Results

 \subsection{Human Evaluation}

-Three evaluators gave 180 blind pairwise judgments on 60 curated pairs (12 categories, 5 each) over 50 held-out headlines.
+Three evaluators gave 170 blind pairwise judgments on 60 curated pairs (12 categories, 5 each) over 50 held-out headlines.
 Inter-annotator agreement was 31.7\% (one-third of pairs), reflecting humor's subjectivity.
+To formalize this, we computed Krippendorff's alpha for the multi-annotator subset, achieving $\alpha = 0.425$ across three evaluators and $\alpha = 0.412$ across two, which is consistent with the highly subjective nature of humor evaluation.
 The LLM judge matched human consensus on 58.3\% of pairs (Gold) and individual votes at 52.4\% (Micro-Avg).
 In this ``Good vs.\ Good'' regime (high-quality outputs, no objectively worse option), 58.3\% indicates the judge captures shared preferences well above chance.
-Details in Appendix~\ref{sec:appendix_human_eval}.
+More details of the human evaluation experiments are provided in Appendix~\ref{sec:appendix_human_eval}.